pedrokost/cell_tracking_msc_report/slides/PresentationText.md

 So we define these possible scenarios as constraints, and compute a score that determine how likely each scenario is.

-NEXT SLIDE -- linking classifier

-The likelihood of linking a pair of tracklets is based on another classifier that learns to link tracks that can be several number of frames apart.
-This classifier is trained based on appearance, spatial and temporal features such as the euclidean distance between the tail of the first tracklet and the head of a following tracklet, the directional difference, the difference in displacement speed, and more...

 NEXT SLIDE -- hypothesis likelihood

 The initialization and termination likelihoods are based on the linking likelihoods.